 Oracle Stock Soars!
-Here's What's Driving the Surge in 2023. - YaNoticias
+Here's What's Driving the Surge in 2023. - YANoticias

 Innovations and Features

-How is Oracle modernizing its offerings with innovations in AI and cloud computing?
+How is Oracle modernising its offerings with innovations in AI and cloud computing?

 Oracle has introduced next-generation cloud capabilities that support more scalable and efficient operations for businesses.
 Its autonomous databases leverage machine learning to automate tasks like database tuning, patching, upgrading, and backup, significantly reducing manual intervention.
 These databases not only promise to cut costs but also improve performance and reliability.
 Additionally, Oracle has been incorporating AI-driven analytics tools that enable businesses to derive actionable insights from their data faster and more accurately.